 Frequently Asked Questions

 The art and practice of space holding is held to the utmost importance at Luna Wolf.
-Our facilitators training ranges from traditional indigenous medicine lineages to EMT/fire services, integrative medicine, and various academic health disciplines.
+Our facilitators training ranges from traditional indigenous medicine lineages to EMT/firefighter services, integrative medicine, and various clinical health disciplines.

 Luna Wolf also finds the importance of cross collaboration programs with other professionals in the region and our South American allies to help support our valued integration process.

-The Sonoran Desert Bufo Toad and Jaguar 5meo sacrament provides a profound and rapid return to deeper layers of your true self.
+The Sonoran Desert Bufo Toad provides a profound and rapid return to deeper layers of your true self.
 This practice is an incredible tool for shedding that which no longer serves you.
-You will be provided with informational material to aid in your preparation and 1st-timers will be asked to attend an online preparation meeting for safety purposes.
+We offer an innovative, hybrid ceremony that provides both private journeys and group processing with trained professionals holding space.

-While the Two-Leaf Guardian Kambo Frog is not entheogenic or visionary, the effects should not be underestimated.
-This practice has the ability to induce a deep cleanse and purge.
-Because of this, it is commonly used in preparation for ayahuasca or bufo.
+The Two-Leaf Guardian Kambo Frog is not a visionary medicine like Ayahuasca, but the effects should not be underestimated.
+This practice has the ability to induce a deep cleanse and physical purge.
+Because of this, it is commonly used in preparation for other ceremonies and for people dealing with medical barriers.
 The frog secretion is applied to superficial burns on the skin that rapidly work into the bloodstream, bile ducts and the gut-liver-lymph system, inducing a sacred purge prized by ancient Amazonian lineages.

 Luna Wolf works closely the the Shipibo tradition of Pucallpa Peru, Kichwa communities of Ecuador, Matse tribes of Peru, medicine families of the Sonoran Desert Region of Mexico, and Mestizo tribe of Colombia.